Terms of Reference for the Coast and Environment Management Advisory Committee

 The terms of reference for the Coastal and Environmental Management Advisory Committee are:

-- Advise on integrated planning and management of the coast, floodplains, biodiversity and natural landscapes
+- Advise on integrated planning and management of the coastal zone including coasts, estuaries and floodplains;

-- Provide advice in accordance to the principals of Ecologically Sustainable Development and relevant Federal, State and Local Government Policy and Legislation
+- Provide advice in accordance to the principals of Ecologically Sustainable Development and relevant Federal, State and Local Government Policy and Legislative instruments with particular regard for the NSW Coastal Protection Act, NSW Coastal Policy, NSW Guidelines for Preparing Coastal Zone Management Plans and the NSW Floodplain Development Manual 2005;

-- Incorporate the latest knowledge of climate change into coastal, floodplain and natural landscape planning to assist Council with the integration of adaptation strategies into planning policies and instruments
+- Incorporate the latest knowledge of climate change into coastal and floodplain planning to assist Council with the integration of adaptation strategies into planning policies and instruments;

-- Provide and review scientific advice and integrate this knowledge into the preparation and review of natural resource management plans
+- Provide and review scientific advice relating to the coast and floodplains and integrate this knowledge into the preparation and review of natural resource management plans;

-- Facilitate broader community participation in coastal, floodplain and natural resource management through informing and liaising with member community groups
+- Facilitate broader community participation in coastal and floodplain management through informing and liaising with member community groups;

-- Foster opportunities for joint projects, information sharing and grant funding to facilitate comprehensive and cost effective coastal, floodplain and natural resource management
+- Foster opportunities for joint projects, information sharing and grant funding to facilitate comprehensive and cost effective coastal and floodplain management;

 - Make recommendations for Council consideration.